-Most of us learn our country’s history when we’re kids in school.
-For those of us that didn’t grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.
+Most of us learn our country’s history when we are kids in school.
+For those of us that did not grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.

-To help educate foreigners on Croatia’s past, we’ve started a new series to draw attention to notable dates in Croatian history, month by month.
+To help educate foreigners on Croatia’s past, we have started a new series to draw attention to notable dates in Croatian history, month by month.

-In this post, we’ll cover the following important dates from Croatian history, that all occurred during the month of September including:
+The following article includes important dates from Croatian history that all occurred during the month of September.

 - Pope John Paul II’s first visit to Croatia

 - The Battle of Šibenik

 - Joining Istria, Rijeka, Zadar, and islands to Croatia